-To find out more about Addiction and Recovery Treatment Services (ARTS) and Community Mental Health Rehabilitation Services (CMHRS), please visit the following page: ARTS/CMHRS Provider page
+To find out more about Addiction and Recovery Treatment Services (ARTS) and Community Mental Health Services (CMHS), please

 Virginia Premier expects all services be provided to members through a trauma-informed care treatment modality.
 It is important to be aware of the potential impact trauma can have on those we serve, to offer trauma specific services when needed, and to be mindful of trauma-informed interventions.

 Providers should follow these core principles of a trauma-informed approach to care:

 - Patient empowerment: Using individuals’ strengths to empower them in the development of their treatment

 - Choice: Informing patients about treatment options so they can choose the options they prefer